SunLabDev/wn-measures-plugin/README.md

 ## Measures
-This plugin allows you to create/increment and display any measures you want on a model, some examples could be:
+This plugin allows you to create, update and display any measures you want on a model, some examples could be:
 - Blog post's views
 - Number of forum topic creation from a member
+- Counting successive daily-connexion of a member
 - API's resource fetches count
 - ...